University of Arizona Global Campus: Sale to the University of Arizona (2023)

 In 2020, it was announced that Ashford University would be sold by Zovio (formerly Bridgepoint Education), a for-profit higher education technology services company, to University of Arizona.

 Even though it did not finalize the acquisition and assume control of the institution, Ashford University was renamed the University of Arizona Global Campus.
 Zovio continued as the campus's online program manager until UAGC terminated its contract with Zovio in 2022.
 The acquisition was completed three years later.

 On August 30, 2023, the Biden administration canceled $72 million of federal student loan debt for more than 2,300 borrowers who were enrolled at Ashford University in California between March 1, 2009, and April 30, 2020.

 In 2023, University of Arizona faced a financial crisis, allegedly "losing track of more than $240 million through accounting errors and flawed financial projections."
 Subsequent investigative reporting by The Arizona Republic linked much of the crisis to the university's purchase of Ashford University, accusing university administrators of knowing that Ashford was experiencing "a downward enrollment spiral that began years before [the purchase] and dismal graduation and retention rates".

-In 2024, the US Department of Education discussed a claw back of funds related to borrower defense to repayment fraud claims against the school.
+In 2024, the U.S. Department of Education discussed a claw back of funds related to borrower defense to repayment fraud claims against the school.

+Integration into University of Arizona Online (2026)

+In March 2026, the University of Arizona announced it would integrate UAGC directly into Arizona Online.
+This move transitions the institution from its previous status as a separate affiliated entity into a fully integrated component of the university's online education framework.
+This organizational shift followed the U.S. Department of Education's decision to drop a $72 million recoupment claim against the university related to student loan discharges from the institution's time as Ashford University.